1802-feb26-pega/BatchRepository/Week3/docs/functions.md

 # functions.md
-* functions are first-class objects
+* functions are first-class citizens
   * they can be passed, returned, and stored just like any other value
 * Function inherits from Object and can store name/value pairs
 * What JavaScript calls function, other language call lambda
   * JavaScript was the first lambda based language to go mainstream
 * function statement is shorthand for var statement
   * `function foo(){}` *expands to* `var foo = function(){}`
+* no function overloading
+  * number of parameters can vary